 On the left navigation pane, select Global Profiles \rightarrow Server Interworking.
-From the Interworking Profiles list, select Add.
+From the Interworking Profiles list, select Add (note that Add is being used to create the SP-General profile instead of cloning the avaya-ru profile).

-Enter the new profile name (not shown), the name of SP-General was chosen in this example.
-Accept the default values for all fields by clicking Next and then Click Finish.
+Enter the new profile name, the name of SP-General was chosen in this example.
+Accept the default values for all fields by clicking Next and then click Finish.

-The following screen capture shows the General tab of the newly created SP-General profile.
+The following screen capture shows the General tab of the newly created SP-General Server Interworking Profile.

-The following screen capture shows the Advanced tab of the newly created SP-General profile.
+The following screen capture shows the Advanced tab of the newly created SP-General Server Interworking Profile.